knpuniversity/rest/knpu/http.rst

    you have 5 resources.

 2. ``GET`` is the HTTP method and describes what *action* you want to take against the resource.
-You're already know about GET and POST, and possibly also DELETE, PUT and the infamous PATCH.
+You already know about GET and POST, and possibly also DELETE, PUT and the infamous PATCH.
 There are others, but mostly we don't care about those.

 3. Every line after the first is just a colon-separated list of headers.
-   This request only has two headers, but a client could send anything.
+   This request only has two, but a client could send anything.

 With that in mind, a POST request might look like this: